mavavilj/BareMusicFramework/README.md

 # BareMusicFramework

 This is a repository created for fueling discussion and development around a public domain "barebones musical application framework".
 The background for this comes from a set of personally recognized issues with conventional DAWs and development APIs.
+The library is envisioned to be a Linux-only library.

 # Background: